masiedu4/masiedu4/README.md

 ### Hey buddy 👋

 I'm Michael , a software developer.
-ALong with writing code , I love to read and write.
+Along with writing code , I love to read and write.